Proportional representation in the United Kingdom: Parliamentary and party positions

-The introduction of proportional representation has been advocated for some time by the Liberal Democrats and the Green Party of England and Wales, and by some pressure groups, such as Charter 88, Unlock Democracy and the Electoral Reform Society, first formed in 1884.
-In 1998 and 2003, independent commissions were formed to look into electoral reform.
-After the 2005 election, in which Labour was elected with the lowest share of the national vote for any single party majority government in British history up to that time (that record was beaten in 2024), more public attention was drawn to the issue.
+Following the 2005 election, in which Labour was elected with the lowest share of the national vote for any single party majority government in British history up to that time (that record was beaten in 2024), more public attention was drawn to the issue.
 The national newspaper The Independent started a petition for the introduction of a more proportional system immediately after the election, under the title "Campaign For Democracy".
 Make Votes Matter also advocate for proportional representation.